alnazer/yii2-kent-payment/README.md

 ------------

-unzip all files and insert int to Path frontend/components/ if folder components not found you can create
+unzip all files and insert int to Path frontend/components/ create folder components under folder frontend if is not existe

 Usage